stclib/STC/README.md

 - **Dual mode compilation** - By default it is a simple header-only library with inline and static methods only, but you can easily switch to create a traditional library with shared symbols, without changing existing source files.
 See the Installation section.
 - **No callback functions** - All passed template argument functions/macros are directly called from the implementation, no slow callbacks which requires storage.
 - **Compiles with C++ and C99** - C code can be compiled with C++.
+- **Container prefix and forward declaration** - Templated containers may have user defined prefix, e.g. MyVec_push_back().
+They may also be forward declared without including the full API/implementation.
+See documentation below.

 Performance
 -----------